-Total Knee Replacement, also known as Total Knee Arthroplasty, is a surgical treatment used to restore function and alleviate discomfort in a deteriorated knee joint.
+Total Knee Replacement (TKR) Surgery, also known as Total Knee Arthroplasty, is a surgical treatment used to restore function and alleviate discomfort in a deteriorated knee joint.
 It entails utilizing artificial prostheses such as high-grade plastic, polymers, or metal alloys to cap or replace the ends of the bones that make up the knee joint, as well as the kneecap.

 - Thighbone (femur)